Best Position to Sleep with a Stuffy Nose

 Deviated Septum

-Individuals with a deviated septum have a nasal septum that is off-center.
+Individuals with a deviated septum have a nasal septum that is off-center in blocked nose.
 The inside cartilage that separates the two nostrils is not in the middle of the nose.
 This deviated septum can cause difficulty breathing and nasal congestion for some people.
 According to WebMD, signs of a deviated septum include:

 • Nasal congestion